-A student desiring to audit a course must be accepted to the University by the Admission Office, must receive written permission from the department offering the course, and fill out the required form found in the Registrar's office.
+A student desiring to audit a course must be accepted to the University by the Admission Office, must receive written permission from the department offering the course, and fill out the required form found in the Office of Records and Registration.
 Only junior and senior level students with a cumulative GPA of 3.0 or better may audit courses.
 Requirements for participation in class activities, discussions, and special projects will be specified by the instructor.